 Appendix A8.
-Minim um Explosible Concentration (MEC) in the 20litre sphere International Standard: ASTM E1515, EN 14034-3 (2005) and Kuhner Operating Manual Quantity of Sample: 150 g Alternative Tests: 1 m3 Sphere Test Test Purpose: To determine the minimum concentration of a dust at which ignition is possible Test Method: Minimum Explosive Concentration (MEC) is measured using the 20 litre sphere apparatus.
-An explosion pressure of ≥ 0.5 bar(g) is defined as an ignition.
-Results and Interpretation: The Minimum Explosive Concentration (MEC) is sometimes used to design process with sufficient air throughput to keep dust levels below the flammable limit.
-However, some caution must be exercized with this approach since in practice dust clouds are rarely uniform, and settlement or unforeseen circumstances can easily arise to create localized flammable concentrations even though the mean concentration of the dust cloud may be below the MEC.
+Minimum Explosible Concentration (MEC) in the 20litre sphere International Standard: ASTM E1515, EN 14034-3 (2005) and Kuhner Operating Manual Quantity of Sample: 150 g Alternative Tests: 1 m3 Sphere Test (10 - 30 kg - may need more for metals) Test Purpose: To determine the minimum concentration of a dust at which ignition is possible Test Method: Minimum Explosive Concentration (MEC) is measured using the 20 litre sphere apparatus.
+Results and Interpretation: An explosion pressure of $\geq$ 1.0 bar(g) is defined as an ignition.
+The Minimum Explosive Concentration (MEC) is sometimes used to design process with sufficient air throughput to keep dust levels below the flammable limit.
+However, some caution must be exercised with this approach since in practice dust clouds are rarely uniform, and settlement or unforeseen circumstances can easily arise to create localized flammable concentrations even though the mean concentration of the dust cloud may be below the MEC.
 Reduced Versions of the Test: Screening test (at pre-defined levels e.g. 125, 75, 50, 25 g.m-3) Test Limitations: The test is for solid samples only and cannot be used (directly) for gases and vapors (although a similar test is available for these).
 The test considers ambient temperature and pressure conditions only.